To add content, ask questions.

 - Length, Distance

-Length and distance vocabulary in French, including common units and expressions for measuring and describing spatial relationships.
+French vocabulary for length and distance, including common units and useful expressions for measuring and describing size and space.

 - Weight, Mass